School of Posillipo

-The School of Posillipo refers to a loose group of landscape painters, based in the waterfront Posillipo neighborhood of Naples, Italy, during the Romantic era.
+The School of Posillipo refers to a loose group of landscape painters, many based in the waterfront Posillipo neighbourhood of Naples, Italy, during the Romantic era.
+They worked largely for wealthy foreign travellers or tourists.
 While some among them became academicians, it was not a formal school or association.

 In the 18th century, landscape painting or vedute had emerged as a profitable, and respectable, style of painting.
-Landscapes were, in part, higher in demand than depictions of Catholic religious imagery to buyers from Protestant Europe during the Age of the Enlightenment.
+Landscapes were, in part, in higher demand than depictions of Catholic religious imagery to Grand Tour buyers from Protestant Europe during the Age of the Enlightenment.
 This included the mainly aristocratic travellers on a grand tour of Southern Europe.
 Items in demand by travellers were paintings evoking memories of the place, playing the role that photographic postcards now fill.
 Pietro Fabris, for example, had created views of Pompeii and the Volcanic fields surrounding Vesuvius and Etna.
 In Venice, Canaletto and the Guardi for example, had depicted mainly urban vistas of the waterlogged city.
 Vanvitelli, Panini, and Belloto adapted these styles to different urbanscapes in Italy and abroad.
-Their styles were realistic, and Canaletto was said to use a camara obscura.
+Their styles were realistic, and Canaletto was said to use a camera obscura.